willcook4/Wind-Direction/README.md

 ####Current Progress: _Alpha_
--[x] Working on Echosim(Amazon Echo simulator) with voice based commands and with Amazon Developer Console with text based commands.
+* ~~Working on Echosim(Amazon Echo simulator) with voice based commands and with Amazon Developer Console with text based commands.~~
--[x] Commit to GitHub.
+* ~~Commit to GitHub.~~
+* Add error handing for API interaction. e.g. API returns a list of places if one place is not found.
--[] Adding tests to check the api calls and functionality on a local Lambda environment.
+* Adding tests to check the api calls and functionality on a local Lambda environment.
--[] Add to the How does it work? in README.md.
+* Add to the How does it work? in README.md.
--[] Looking at pushing it to the skills store.
+* Looking at pushing it to the skills store.
 Getting cards, graphics etc ready.
--[] Need to refactor and clean code.
+* Need to refactor and clean code.
--[] Need to investigate why promises are being ignored when running in Lambda.
+* Need to investigate why promises are being ignored when running in Lambda.
--[] Consider adding alternative languages and places (US Engligh, German).
+* Consider adding alternative languages and places (US Engligh, German).

 ####Background